ashutoshmjain/gita/src/prologue.md

 The solace and lone life made `Matsyagandha` see the life from a third vantage.
 An ability afforded in humans by evolution.
 She had imagination of a writer and creativity of a poet. `Maharishi Parashara` had taken her boat once when he wanted to spend a dark night in the island middle of `Yamuna`.
 A cursed jungle where no man wanted to go.
 They wanted their boats at least a mile from the cursed island.
 Only `Matsyagandh` would take `Maharishi` to the island for she had no passenger in days.
 She was short on basic supplies such as food and milk.

 On the way, she asked `Maharishi` the meaning of her curse.
 She challenged the existence of One God for God can't be merciless.
 Questions that forced a `Yogi` to engage with her life. `Maharishi` was forced to look at her life, and her future.
 And he saw the purpose of her being.
 She was the mother of `Krishna` and in due course she would play a prime role in testing what `Krishna` would find. `Maharishi` looked at the dark sky and saw glitter of stars.
-He smiled and told her - Your life has a much bigger purpose.
+He smiled and told her — Your life has a bigger purpose.
 I shall come back to you for your help.

+Exactly after an year, another dark night and `Maharishi` returned to the banks of `Yamuna`. `Matsyagandha was there as if destiny had plotted this union.

 The operation must be completely hidden to the populations and I need a new identity after .. - She demanded.
 Boat was leaving the banks of `Yamuna`- heading mid stream.